Add a non-root user to a container

 remoteUser property in

-On Linux, if you are referencing a Dockerfile or image in
+On Linux, if you are referencing a Dockerfile, image, or Docker Compose in

 devcontainer.json, this will also automatically update the container user's UID/GID to match your local user to avoid the bind mount permissions problem that exists in this environment (unless you set